ch4r10t33r/ERCs/ERCS/erc-new.md

 ## Abstract

 This ERC proposes an upgrade to the Ethereum keystore format defined in EIP-2335 to enhance resistance against quantum adversaries.
-It introduces stronger symmetric encryption, quantum-resistant key derivation functions, and optional support for post-quantum asymmetric key types.
+It introduces stronger symmetric encryption, quantum-resistant key derivation functions.

 ## Motivation